 Multiple endocrine neoplasia type 1 (MEN1).
 Families with MEN1 have an increased risk of pituitary gland tumors.

 Carney complex.
-This is another genetic condition that can increase the risk of a pituitary gland tumor.
+The Carney complex is another genetic condition that can increase the risk of a pituitary gland tumor.

 Familial acromegaly.
 Acromegaly is a condition in adults that is caused by too much growth hormone.
-Familial acromegaly can occur as part of MEN, described above, or alone within a family.
-Recent studies have focused on a mutation in the gene, AIP, which can be associated with familial acromegaly and other tumors, including prolactinomas and Cushing's disease.
+Familial acromegaly can occur as part of MEN1, described above, or alone within a family.